MonsieurV/monsieurv.github.io/_posts/2015-11-01-findpeaks-in-python.markdown

 As I was going to code a Python adaptation of the Octave-Force `findpeaks`, I finally found what I was searching: a Python native equivalent of the MatLab `findpeaks`, with minimum distance and height filtering support.
 I even found two!

-The first is [a package][PeakUtils] by Lucas Hermann Negri that provides 1D peak detection utilities.
+The first is [the PeakUtils package][PeakUtils] by Lucas Hermann Negri which provides 1D peak detection utilities.
 Its [`indexes`][indexes] function allows you to detect peaks with minimum height (`thres` param) and distance (`min_dist` param) filtering.

 ![Plot of PeakUtils indexes](https://raw.githubusercontent.com/MonsieurV/py-findpeaks/master/images/peakutils_indexes.png)

-The second is published on a [jupyter notebook][] and is written by by Marcos Duarte.
-Not easy to find, but the greatest for my need: the parameter interface for filtering is modeled after the MatLab `findpeaks`.
-It comes as a single source file and only depends on Numpy, so it is no big deal to integrate with your code.
-And more importantly it will consistently get you the same results than with MalLab `findpeaks`!
+The second is published on a [jupyter notebook][] and is written by Marcos Duarte.
+Not easy to find, but the greatest so far for what I need: the parameters for filtering are modeled after the MatLab `findpeaks` ones.
+It comes as a single source file and only depends on Numpy, so it is no big deal to integrate.
+And more importantly, it will consistently get you the same results than MalLab `findpeaks`!

 ![Plot of Marcos Duarte detect_peaks](https://raw.githubusercontent.com/MonsieurV/py-findpeaks/master/images/detect_peaks.png)

 To avoid others the same roaming I've put on GitHub [an overview][overview_github] of these findings.
-If you find another open-source alternatives, let me know so we update the list.
+If you got another open-source alternatives, let me know so we update the list.

 [Equisense]: http://www.equisense.com
 [findpeaks_ref]: http://fr.mathworks.com/help/signal/ref/findpeaks.html